ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 They have command line arguments that are relevant to their specific frontends and backends, as well as those common to all glue scripts (like remapping and grid determination options).
-The main responsibility of a glue script is to take input data filenames from the command line, separate them by kind of band (usually by filename pattern), and process each kind of band separately.
+The main responsibility of a glue script is to take input data filenames from the command line, separate them by files that share the navigation data
+(usually by filename pattern), and process each set of those files separately.
 Processing means calling the frontend to get the data into swaths, calling the grid determiner to find what grids the data should be mapped to, calling the remapper to remap/grid the data, and calling the backend to